ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

   to simulate in a very simple way the behaviour of real devices.
   They are needed to ensure that SUT is embedded in the environment that it expects.
-  - For now, emulators are those used in the TMC-MID integration tests ([Code](https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-common/-/tree/master/src/ska_tmc_common/test_helpers?ref_type=heads), [Documentation](https://developer.skao.int/projects/ska-tmc-common/en/latest/HelperDevices/TangoHelperDevices.html)).
+  - Currently, emulators are those used in the TMC-MID integration tests ([Code](https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-common/-/tree/master/src/ska_tmc_common/test_helpers?ref_type=heads), [Documentation](https://developer.skao.int/projects/ska-tmc-common/en/latest/HelperDevices/TangoHelperDevices.html)).
 To use this test harness you have to deploy them in your environment and configure the test harness with the right device names.